 4 // You’re supporting the local community

 When you buy local, you are directly supporting the local community.
 Consider this: When you buy local, local businesses can use those profits to invest back into local communities, keep local labor rates high and local economies strong.
 When local businesses grow and succeed, so does a local community as a whole.
 You’re directly affecting local families, and helping to build a more resilient community.
+And the customer service is usually awesome.

 5 // It’s good for innovation, and for local customs and cultures